This format can...

 Drop route points that do not have an equivalent waypoint (hidden points).

 This option instructs GPSBabel to drop hidden (calculated) points from routes.
+These points are not converted to waypoints or route points.

 Include major turn points (with description) from calculated route.